spinnaker/spinnaker.github.io/reference/halyard/index.md

 {% include toc %}

-This is the reference documentation for Halyard, and will go into more detail than is needed to deploy most Spinnaker environemnts.
+This is the reference documentation for Halyard, and will go into more detail than is needed to deploy most Spinnaker environments.
 If you're a new user looking for instructions for how to use Halyard to deploy Spinnaker, checkout the [setup instructions](/setup/install/) first.